 6. Golden Retriever

 The Golden Retriever is a great dog for active families.
 They are friendly and playful and get along well with children and other dogs.
-Also, they are a good fit for owners of all experience levels.
+Also, they are a good fit for owners of all experience levels and are considered one of the best dog breeds for first-time owners.

 A Golden Retriever tends to be a good fit for anyone who can give them the daily exercise and attention they need to be happy and healthy.
 These dogs thrive on attention and love spending time with their favorite people.
 So, they tend to love trips to the dog park, hiking, swimming, and other activities and will likely be up for more activity as long as you are!